 Appearing before superior courts, the Federal Court, Québec’s Court of Appeal and the Supreme Court of Canada, Guy is consistently recognized as a leading competition / antitrust litigator and legal advisor by a variety of legal directories.

-Guy’s extensive criminal law and competition law experience includes local, national and cross-border corporate crime investigations relating to allegations of foreign corrupt practices, fraud, commercial crime and other white collar offences.
+Having acted as crown attorney for more than thirty years, Guy’s extensive criminal law and competition law experience includes local, national and cross-border corporate crime investigations relating to allegations of foreign corrupt practices, fraud, commercial crime and other white collar offences.
 His work includes multijurisdictional files for the Competition Bureau with the United States Department of Justice Antitrust Division, as well as the RCMP Commercial Crime Division, the Integrated Proceeds of Crime Unit and Québec’s permanent anti-corruption unit (UPAC).

 Prior to joining McMillan, Guy was the general counsel of the Competition Law Section, Public Prosecution Service of Canada, where he focused on the prosecution of criminal cartel matters as well as bid-rigging and fraudulent misrepresentation.
 He also advised on Competition Bureau policies and practices relating to search and seizure, wiretaps, immunity and plea agreements.